-A full-time Curatorial Assistant position, reporting to a senior Curator working primarily in prewar art, is available.
-The incumbent will assist the Curator with scholarly projects as well as a variety of project-related administrative tasks.
-Excellent research and writing skills are essential, as well as a deep knowledge of twentieth-century art history.
+A full-time Curatorial Assistant position is available.
+The incumbent will work with the Director of Curatorial Affairs and the Curatorial Department Manager to assist with scholarly projects as well as a variety of project-related administrative tasks across the Curatorial department.
+Excellent research and writing skills are essential, as well as a deep knowledge of 20th- and 21st-century art history.

 Not sure you meet 100% of our qualifications?
 Research shows that men apply for jobs when they meet an average of 60% of the criteria.
 Yet, women and other people who are systematically marginalized tend to only apply if they meet every requirement.
 If you believe that you could excel in this role, we encourage you to apply.
 We are dedicated to considering a broad array of candidates, including those with diverse workplace experiences and backgrounds.
 Whether you’re new to arts and culture administration, returning to work after a gap in employment, simply looking to transition, or take the next step in your career path, we will be glad to have you on our radar.
 Please use your cover letter to tell us about your interest in the arts and culture space and what you hope to bring to this role.